Stow Bedon

-The villages name means 'Place'.
+Stow Bedon /ˌstoʊ ˈbɛdən/ is a village and former civil parish in the English county of Norfolk.
+It is 4 mi south-east of Watton, 9 mi north-east of Thetford and 19 mi south-west of Norwich.
+The parish was combined with Breckles to form the parish of Stow Bedon and Breckles and includes the hamlet of Lower Stow Bedon.
+In 2011 the merged parish had a population of 290.

+The A1075 road passes through the parish which is in the Breckland district of Norfolk.
+The parish is 13.68 km2 and extends as far as the edge of the Stanford Training Area in the west.

+The Domesday Book of 1086 mentions both Stow Bedon together with neighbouring Caston and Breckles.
 The village was held by John di Bidun in the 13th century.

-The Domesday Book mentions both Stow Bedon (together with Caston) and Breckles.
-The Inclosure Act mentions Stow Bedon as a 'Free Village' and mentions how the village "maintained an independent spirit".
-Further records show that during Queen Victoria's Jubilee, instead of the traditional roasting of an ox, Stow Bedon only roasted a pig.
+An inclosure act of 1813 mentions Stow Bedon as a "Free Village" and mentions how the village "maintained an independent spirit".
 Kelly's Directory for 1883 records that Stow Bedon had a population of 324 with a total of 35 dwellings.
-It has been assumed in recent times, however, that the true number of houses during this period would have been greater.

 The village church dates from the 14th century and is dedicated to St Botolph; it is a Grade II* listed building.
 The south and west of the area is a separate ecclesiastical parish, and its church, St Margaret's at Breckles, is Grade I listed.